MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Theoretical EER of MirrorMark

 where

 For large $z_{\mathcal H}$, we approximate

 where the constants $c_1=\frac{1}{2\big(1+\pi/\sqrt{6}\big)^2}$ and $c_2=\frac{\ln 2}{1+\pi/\sqrt{6}}$.

 The dominant term in~\eqref{log_eer_gumbel} scales quadratically with $\mathcal{H}$, while the dependence on the symbol size $m$ appears as a linear correction in the exponent.
 The remaining terms are strictly lower order in $\mathcal{H}$.
-Consequently, for fixed $m$ and sufficiently large $\mathcal{H}$,
+Consequently,

 which implies an exponential decay of $\mathrm{EER}_{\mathrm{Gumbel}}$ at a quadratic rate in $\mathcal{H}$.
 Furthermore, increasing the symbol size $m$ leads to a larger $\mathrm{EER}$ through a linear shift in the exponent.